Burkina Faso means “The Country of Honorable People.”

 Timeline and Travel

 The expected adoption processing time for the Burkina Faso program is between eighteen and twenty-four months.
-The expected travel time for a Burkina Faso adoption is at least 2 weeks in country.
+The expected travel time for this Africa adoption program is at least 2 weeks in country.
 Escorts are available if the family is unable to travel.
 ABI does encourage families to travel if at all possible in order to enhance attachment and bonding.

 Referral and Adoption Process